Audience: all volunteers, headquarters staff & contractors

 Q. How many training hours are required before I can use Engage for the first time?

 None.
 The goal is to get volunteers logged into SCORE Engage, and once logged-in, to take advantage of the step-by-step WalkMe walkthroughs to guide them in performing tasks.
-In this approach, though a task may take some time to perform for the first or second time, the volunteer will have both learned how SCORE Engage works for that task AND in the process will have actually completed the task.
+In this approach, though a task may take some time to perform for the first or second time, the volunteer will have both learned how SCORE Engage works for that task AND, in the process, will have completed the task.

 Q. Are there new business policies or processes we will encounter in SCORE Engage?